NOTE: Students should also review the listing of Student Affairs scholarships for other awards with general criteria and open to all majors.

 The S-O-S Faculty Scholarship Fund was created by the faculty of Plymouth State University including all professors (full- or part- time, tenure track or adjunct status) who have the honor of instructing students, as an expression of support for those students and in gratitude for the unique academic community that is Plymouth State.
 The purpose of the fund is to provide financial assistance to the most needy among students.

 The S-O-S Faculty Scholarships are available to undergraduate students of any class year or major who are in good academic standing and in need of additional financial support, as determined by the Office of Financial Aid.
 Students receiving awards should be full time students, attending for a full year of study for which this award is given.
 Recipients shall be selected by the financial aid scholarship selection committee, based on documented financial need.
+No application is required.

 The Ann L. Wharton Scholarship is awarded to a student who is completing his or her junior year and will be returning to PSU for his/her senior year of study.
 The scholarship should be used to offset tuition costs incurred during the senior year.
 A full year of study remaining is preferred in order to be considered for this award.
 The award should support a student who has demonstrated superior academic performance after overcoming a substantive obstacle or personal challenge.
 Such obstacles or challenges include, but are not limited to initial academic disappointment or failure; a physical challenge; or financial or economic obstacles.
 In each case, recipients should have demonstrated in their lives and University careers those qualities exemplified by Ann L. Wharton: courage, hard work, persistence, and generosity to others.
 Application